Sign up. Buy now. Learn more.

 In 2014, Andrew Sobel listed 6 rules for evoking curiosity.
 One of those rules is to tell people what you do and the results that you get, but not every detail about how you do it.

 Curiosity is the desire to know something.
-If you craft your call-to-action message in such a way as to create the desire in your prospects to know what’s on the other side of that CTA, they’ll be more willing to click.
+If you craft your call to action message in such a way as to create the desire in your prospects to know what’s on the other side of that CTA, they’ll be more willing to click giving you the lead generation you want.
 And, the higher your CTR, the more sales you’ll make.

 A new study from the University of California-Davis suggests that when our curiosity is piqued, it results in changes in the brain that help us learn not only about the subject at hand, but also about incidental information.